 Flagging a bus is as easy as holding your hand out as it approaches.

 To get off the bus, look for a red button on the inside to push, or if you can't find one or it's not working, alert the driver that you want to get off.

 The average cost of a ride is 1,500 pesos ($0.90).

 Where to Stay

-- Jovitas Hostel – Calle 4 #5 – 43, barrio San Antonio.
-A unique benefit to staying at this hostel are the weekly group salsa lessons.
+Jovitas Hostel – Calle 4 #5 – 43, Barrio San Antonio.
+A unique benefit to staying at this hostel is the weekly group salsa lessons.
 You'll enjoy the Cali nightlife more if you learn the basics of this Latin dance.